 Extension code is activated by upcalls from the trusted kernel.
-To ensure the protected region of a sandbox is userlevel accessible, the kernel toggles the user/supervisor flag of the corresponding super-page before issuing the upcall.
-After toggling the privilege protection flag, the TLB entry for the super-page must be flushed and reloaded to eliminate stale flag settings.
-When the process whose page tables were used by a sandbox function is again scheduled, the user/supervisor flag must be reset before the process regains control of the CPU at user-level.
+To ensure the protected region of a sandbox is user-level accessible, the kernel toggles the user-supervisor flag of the corresponding superpage before issuing the upcall.
+After toggling the privilege protection flag, the TLB entry for the superpage must be flushed and reloaded to eliminate stale flag settings.
+When the process whose page tables were used by a sandbox function is again scheduled, the user-supervisor flag must be reset before the process regains control of the CPU at the user level.
 This is necessary to prevent malicious or ill-written processes from accessing the protected sandbox area.

-Additional Support for User-Level Sandboxing: As sandbox extensions do not have conventional address spaces, they are unable to use certain system interfaces related to memory management, without modification.
-Some of the the affected interfaces include brk(), mmap() and shmget().
+Additional support for user-level sandboxing.
+As sandbox extensions do not have conventional address spaces, they are unable to use certain system interfaces related to memory management without modification.
+Some of the affected interfaces include brk(),mmap(), and shmget().
 These interfaces are used to fulfill a variety of needs: brk() affects the breakpoint at the end of the heap data area in a process, while shmget() allocates shared memory segments.
 Likewise, mmap() can allocate either process-private or shared virtual memory as well as providing memory-mapped file I/O.

-In our current implementation, we allow C, Cyclone [13] and Cuckoo [26] extensions to link with a slightly modified version of the dietlibc library, to manage sandbox memory and make system calls.
-Cyclone is syntactically similar to C but provides type-safety and, hence, memory protection for multiple extensions co-existing in the sandbox.
-Cuckoo is our own language that is similar to Cyclone but also provides memory-safety for multi-threaded code.
+In our current implementation, we allow C, Cyclone [Jim et al. 2002] and Cuckoo [West and Wong 2005] extensions to link with a slightly modified version of the dietlibc library, to manage sandbox memory, and to make system calls.
+Cyclone is syntactically similar to C but provides type-safety and, hence, memory protection for multiple extensions coexisting in the sandbox.
+Cuckoo is our own language that is similar to Cyclone but also provides memory-safety for multithreaded code.
 We envision type-safe languages being used for extensions written by untrusted users, to prevent them from accessing addresses of other sandbox extensions, or the private address space of an active process at the time the extension is invoked.
-In contrast, we allow extensions written in C to be produced by trusted users such as kernel developers, who are aware of potential side-effects of their code and do not intend to behave in a malicious manner, by deliberately corrupting the sandbox or process-private address spaces.
-It is important to note that "trusted" code implies that code is non-malicious, not necessarily error-free.
+In contrast, we allow extensions written in C to be produced by trusted users such as kernel developers, who are aware of the potential side effects of their code and do not intend to behave in a malicious manner, by deliberately corrupting the sandbox or process-private address spaces.
+It is important to note that "trusted" code implies that code is nonmalicious, not necessarily error-free.
 The isolation provided by ULS allows the system to survive ill-written service extensions.

-Fast Upcalls: Traditionally, signals and other such kernel event notification schemes [3, 15] have been used to invoke actions in user-level address spaces when there are specific kernel state changes.
-Unfortunately, these schemes incur costs associated with the traversal of the kernel-user boundary, process context-switching and scheduling.
+Fast upcalls.
+Traditionally, signals and other such event notification schemes [Banga et al. 1999; Lemon 2001] have been used to invoke actions in user-level address spaces when there are specific kernel state changes.
+Unfortunately, these schemes incur costs associated with the traversal of the kernel-user boundary, process context-switching, and scheduling.
 Our upcall mechanism operates like a software trap (i.e., the mirror image of a typical system call), to efficiently vector events to user-level sandbox extensions.
-To make function invocations from kernel to user space, we utilize hardware support in the form of the SYSENTER and SYSEXIT instructions where available, and stack activations otherwise [6].
-An upcall made while in the context of any process is termed a "pure upcall".
+To make function invocations from kernel to user space, we utilize hardware support in the form of the SYSENTER and SYSEXIT instructions where available, and stack activations otherwise [Chiueh et al. 1999].
+An upcall made while in the context of any process is termed a pure upcall.
 Finally, to avoid the problem of generating upcalls when no user-level process is running, all extensions utilize a private stack in the sandbox.